 Recently, a small business owner decided it was time to put a board of directors in place for his company.
-After several years of growth and now having a number of employees the owner felt a board could help focus the company’s direction.
+After several years of growth, the owner felt a board could help focus the company’s direction.
 Upon learning this, several people mentioned that it was prudent to get directors and officers liability insurance.

 Directors, officers, and organizations are held accountable to investors and shareholders for the financial management of the company they work for.
 They take strategic risks for the growth of the business.
 Sometimes the choices they make can impact the business negatively, which can put them at risk of being sued.
-This is where directors and officers insurance comes into play.
+This insurance can be key to your business's risk management plan.

-Director and officers insurance may also be bundled with employment practices liability insurance (EPLI) as part of a management liability policy.
-This insurance covers against suits brought against the company by employees for allegations like discrimination and wrongful termination.
+Directors and officers coverage may also be bundled with business insurance called employment practices liability insurance (EPLI) as part of a management liability insurance policy.
+This insurance covers claims brought against the company by employees for allegations like discrimination and wrongful termination.
 Bundling the two may be more affordable coverage for a business.

 D&O Insurance consists of several elements referred to as sides, each applying to something different.

-- Side A: This protects directors and officers when the company cannot indemnify them.
+- Side A Coverage: This protects directors and officers of a company when the company cannot indemnify them.

-- Side B: This protects the companies balance sheet and reimburses the organization when it indemnifies the directors and officers.
+- Side B Coverage: Also known as "entity coverage," this protects the companies balance sheet and reimburses the organization when it indemnifies the directors and officers.

-- Side C: When directors, officers, AND the company are named in a lawsuit, this eliminates coverage disputes among the 3—entitling them all to coverage.
+- Side C Coverage: When directors, officers, and the company are named in a lawsuit, this eliminates coverage disputes among the 3—entitling them all to coverage.

-A directors and officers liability insurance policy will not cover defense costs or settlements if the individual is found guilty of:
+A D&O policy will not cover defense costs or settlements if the individual is found guilty of:

 - Fraud and criminal activity